garden-io/garden/docs/misc/faq.md

 ## Remote Building

-### Can I run multiple `docker-daemon` instances for more build concurrency?

-Not currently.
-Besides, multiple Docker daemons would not be able to share image layer caches.

-You can, however, run multiple [Kaniko pods](https://docs.garden.io/guides/in-cluster-building#kaniko) in parallel.
-In some scenarios, that may scale better.

 ### How do I delete the services in the `garden-system` namespace?

 Please **do not** delete the `garden-system` namespace directly, because Kubernetes may fail to remove persistent volumes.
 Instead, use this command: